-When, in the late 1960s, early 1970s, César Manrique returned to Lanzarote and, together with Jesús Soto, commenced the construction and start-up of the Art and Tourism Center of Lanzarote, they were perhaps not aware of the international and artistic trend that they were going to generate.
+When, in the late 1960s, and early 1970s, César Manrique returned to Lanzarote and, together with Jesús Soto, commenced the construction and start-up of the Art and Tourism Center of Lanzarote, they were perhaps not aware of the international and artistic trend that they were going to generate.

 César, a multidisciplinary artist, painter, sculptor, conservator of monuments and tourist resorts, designer of landscapes and gardens, and recognized ecologist, created from natural volcanic accidents a tendency that impacted the world.
-He managed to unite Art, Urbanism and Tourism in a single concept, under a philosophy and model of urban intervention based on sustainability and respect for the natural values of the territory, into what is now a world reference.
+He managed to unite Art, Urbanism, and Tourism in a single concept, under a philosophy and model of urban intervention based on sustainability and respect for the natural values of the territory, into what is now a world reference.

-Our Island would be different without the Monument to the Peasant, Los Jameos del Agua, Mirador del Río, Cactus Garden or the Cave of the Greens.
+Our Island would be different without the Monument to the Peasant, Los Jameos del Agua, Mirador del Río, Cactus Garden, or the Cave of the Greens.
 It would certainly be less attractive and with much less personality.
-Not visiting these Centers and works of art, being able to interpret them, is like not even having travelled here.
+Not visiting these Centers and works of art, being able to interpret them, is like not even having traveled here.
 On this excursion, we are delighted to offer you this opportunity on a tour through the north of Lanzarote.

 We begin at the Monument “Al Campesino”, in the middle of the island.
-Manrique designed it in honour of the farmer´s hard work today and in past centuries.
+Manrique designed it in honor of the farmer´s hard work today and in past centuries.
 Haria, in the north, is where Manrique spent the last years of his life.
 After a stroll around Haria, we head north to the Mirador del Rio (480m).
 This spectacular viewpoint carved into the cliff edge and recreated by Manrique was once an old artillery post ‘Bateria del Rio’.
 From here, we look down onto the Chinijo Islands.

 During the booking process, we will request the name of your accommodation to confirm the proper pick-up time and meeting point.
 This information will appear on your purchase voucher.